Teejay128/Teejay128/README.md

 ## Glad to see you here!

-### I...
+### About me

-- Am a Backend developer 💻 and Technical Writer ✍️
+- I am a Backend developer 💻 and Technical Writer ✍️

-- Live in Lagos, Nigeria 🏠
+- I live in Lagos, Nigeria 🏠

-- Work with the MEN stack (MongoDB, Express, Node.js), because that's what real men do 💪
+- I work with the MEN stack (MongoDB, Express, Node.js), because that's what real men do 💪

-- Want to expand my knowledge and gain hands-on experience 🤙
+- I want to expand my knowledge and gain hands-on experience 🤙

-- Open to collaborations and contributions 😉
+- I am open to collaborations and contributions 😉

-- Write on my blogs on [DEV](https://dev.to/teejay128), [Hashnode](https://hashnode.com/@Teejay128) and [Medium](https://medium.com/@teejay128) 📘
+- I write on [DEV](https://dev.to/teejay128), [Hashnode](https://hashnode.com/@Teejay128) and [Medium](https://medium.com/@teejay128) 📘

+- I am looking for a junior backend developer or technical writing role

-- Joined Github in **2022** 🔰
+- I Joined Github in April **2022** 🔰

 ### Languages and Tools: